Iris ruthenica: Description

-It has a globose (globe-like) to ovoid shaped seed capsule (measuring 1.2—1.5 cm) in June–August (after the flowering period is over).
-Once they are ripe, the seed capsules fully open and all the seeds are dispersed in one movement.
+It has a globose (globe-like) ovoid-shaped seed capsule (measuring 1.2—1.5 cm) in June–August (after the flowering period is over).
+Once they are ripe, the seed capsules are fully open and all the seeds are dispersed in one movement.
 Unlike other iris species.
 The seeds are pyriform (pear-shaped) and have an aril (white appendage on the edge of the seed).
 The aril disappears soon after and shrivels up.